backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 ## Before You Begin

 I've generated a conversation between two hosts regarding this article using (pretend surprise) AI.
-I've chopped some parts and added a bonus to the ones who would can be brave enough to follow it to the end.
+I've chopped some parts and added a bonus to the ones who will be brave enough to follow it to the end.

 ## Talk is cheap... show me the rig!